 GIIIH732.
-George III halfpenny 1773 B over Angled R in Britannia Ball under spear blade Halfpenny weighs 10.14 grams, this specimen is the sole example ive seen of this halfpenny, theirs also a similar 1739 halfpenny with the same angled over strike in this collection.
-There`s some signs of double die striking on Britannia`s trident to her left along with the third I of III, this is due to the servant die moving clockwise by a few degrees ( probably once in this case due to the weakness ) whilst striking a working die for coin production.
+George III halfpenny 1773 B over Angled R in Britannia Ball under spear blade Halfpenny weighs 10.14 grams This specimen is the sole example ive seen of this type of halfpenny theirs also a similar 1739 halfpenny with the same angled over strike in this collection.
+There`s some signs of double die striking on Britannia`s trident to her left along with the third I of III this is due to the servant die moving clockwise by a few degrees ( probably once in this case due to the weakness ) whilst striking a working die for coin production.

-Under close scrutiny some detail corresponds with a working die that needed three or four blows from a servant, one of those blows or strikes twisted slightly leaving a faint doubling of around the spear top, the lower doubling has become quit rough and bulbous to the left of Britannia`s Knee.
+Under close scrutiny some detail corresponds with a working die that needed three or four blows from a servant one of those blows or strikes twisted slightly leaving a faint doubling around the spear top.

-As with all die preparation the legend letters and date were added last, the now new working die was ready for service with its B over angled R and various double struck areas soon to be vanished with service time, even well struck examples.
-This halfpenny would have lost most or all of these details on a lower grade specimen, even the first examples would be very difficult to identify.
-An extremely rare coin with an interesting story to tell, halfpenny grades reverse really good very fine / obverse very fine +.
+As with all die preparation the legend letters and date were added last and the now new working die was ready for service with its B over angled R along with various double struck areas soon to be vanished with service.
+This halfpenny would have lost most or all of these details on a lower grade specimen even the first examples would be very difficult to identify.
+An extremely rare coin with an interesting story to tell Halfpenny grades reverse really good very fine / obverse very fine +.

 George III halfpennies 1774.

 GIIIH74.
 George III halfpenny 1774 Ball below spear head broken A bar Halfpenny weighs 9.87 grams & 28.25 mm in size.
-Ive seen very few halfpennies with broken bars, the spray of leaves is level with first N of Britannia, 1774 is a fairly scarce year and is rare in higher grades with luster.
+Ive seen very few George III halfpennies with broken bars, also the spray of leaves is level with first N of Britannia.
+1774 is a fairly scarce year and is rare in higher grades with luster.

-The broken bar in the last A in Britannia goes to show this can happen and once the serifs have worn and in time whats left of the bar will also disappear leaving a full unbarred A or an inverted V for the optimist, on this series at least.
+The broken bar in the last A in Britannia goes to show this can happen even to a normally reliable series of halfpenny, once the serifs have worn whats left of the bar will also disappear leaving a full unbarred A or an inverted V for the optimist.
 Halfpenny grades good very fine or better.